 At the Academy we believe that the majority of class time should be spent in the collective pursuit of what is true, good, and beautiful about a specific subject.
 Homework time, then, is reserved primarily for reading and for meaningful independent activities that support the curricular objectives of a given course.
 Students should expect to do meaningful homework each night.

-The following chart provides general homework expectations for the average student at the Academy:
+General nightly homework expectations for the average student are as follows: